tomor/influxdb-grafana-docker/README.md

 # influxdb-grafana-docker
-Docker compose definition file with `InfluxDB 1.1.1` and `Grafana 4.0.1` plus `bash script` for creation of sample data.
+Simple tool for measuring and visualisation webservices response time and http code - powered by `bash+curl`, `InfluxDB 1.1.1` and `Grafana 4.0.1`.
+InfluxDB and Grafana are running inside docker containers.
+Bash script is started localy, which means that you need bash on the host machine.

 ## First time setup
 ### run docker containers
 ```
-sudo docker-compose up -d
+docker-compose up -d
 ```
 ### create database
 ```